-On Thursday morning, I heard about Sketchbook Party for the first time ever.
+On Thursday morning, I heard about Sketchbook Party by Pigeon Letters for the first time ever.
 By Thursday afternoon, I had registered and paid the $29 fee (so affordable!).
 Classes started Friday morning at 11:00 am.
 All weekend, I have been taking art classes online... sixteen hour-long classes, to be exact.
 It's been exhausting and exhilarating, frustrating and fabulous, all at the same time.
 I've learned so much and am so glad I joined!

 Throughout this week, I'll tell you about each of the sixteen classes.
 I'll share everything I made, even the stuff that is ugly.
 Sketchbook Party was about experimentation and growth, not completion or perfection.
 I've resisted the temptation to go back and finish my projects; what you see is what I did during the live instruction.